sirrazor05/cloud/data_analyst/sql.md

 - Logic gets too complex (can hurt readability and debugging)
 - Performance matters (triggers add overhead)

-### Explain data type choices — when would you use INT vs BIGINT vs UUID as a primary key? <a name="primary-key-types"></a>

-- INT: Small tables
-- BIGINT: Large tables
-- UUID: Decentralized inserts (e.g., distributed systems)

 ###  What is a query execution plan? <a name="query-execution-plan"></a>

 It shows how SQL engine executes a query—e.g., join types, scan types, index usage.
 Use it to identify performance bottlenecks.